 The Prime Minister is frankly in denial about the state of the NHS.
 Even the absent Foreign Secretary recognises it, but the Prime Minister is not listening.
 People using the NHS can see from their own experience that it is being starved of resources.
 People are dying unnecessarily in the back of ambulances and in hospital corridors.
 GP numbers are down, nurses are leaving, the NHS is in crisis—[Interruption.]
 Tory MPs might not like it, but I ask this question of the Prime Minister: when is she going to face up to the reality and take action to save the NHS from death by a thousand cuts?

 There is only one part of the NHS that has seen a cut in its funding—the NHS in Wales under a Labour Government.
-This is a Government that is backing the NHS plan, that is putting more money into the NHS, that is recruiting more doctors and nurses, and that is seeing new treatments come on board which ensure that people are getting the best treatment that they need, because this is a Government that recognises the priorities of the British people: to ensure that our NHS remains a world-class healthcare system—indeed, the best healthcare system in the world—to build the homes that people need, and to make sure that our kids are in good schools.
-This is a Government that is building a country that works for everyone, and a country in which people can look to the future with optimism and hope.
+This is a Government backing the NHS plan, putting more money into the NHS, recruiting more doctors and nurses, and seeing new treatments come on board which ensure that people are getting the best treatment that they need, because this is a Government who recognise the priorities of the British people: to ensure that our NHS remains a world-class healthcare system—indeed, the best healthcare system in the world—to build the homes that people need, and to make sure that our kids are in good schools.
+This is a Government who are building a country that works for everyone, and a country in which people can look to the future with optimism and hope.